dydra001/quantitative-trading-system/README.md

 📄 [Download Full Pinescript](./Pinescript/Bot.pine)

-## RISK MANAGEMENT - MARTINGALE WITH 1:1 RR AND COMMISSION NORMALIZATION:
+## Risk Management - Martingale with 1:1 RR and Commission Normalization:

 First, understand the core idea:

 I risk small amounts.
 If I lose, I increase the next trade.
 When I finally win, I recover all previous losses AND make a profit.